-When a bug, spider, or other insects scurry past you, it is normal to have a crawling sensation on your scalp or other areas of your body for a while, mainly if a bug has crossed out your skin.
+When a bug, spider, or other insects scurry past you, it is normal to have a crawling sensation on your scalp or other areas of your body for a while; more so if the bug has crawled onto your skin.

 Although it is common for a short period to feel something creeping on your head or body, some individuals live chronically with this horrible sensation.

-Sometimes, the crawling sensation is just on the scalp, but it may also involve other areas of the body.
+Sometimes, the crawling sensation is just on the scalp, but it may also be on other areas of the body.
 Crawling sensation is also known as Formication.
 Besides, this is also a kind of tactile hallucination.
-The word Formication originates from the Latin word “Formica” which means ant.
+The word Formication originates from the Latin word “Formica,” which means ant.
 It indicates the feeling when ants crawl on the body.

 This article will discuss the causes as well as the treatments for this annoying condition.

-What Causes People Feel Creepy on their Scalp?
+What Causes People To Feel That Creepy Sensation On Their Scalps?

 Most of the causes that make people feel creepy are unrealistic.
 This indicates that no physical agent originates this sense; thus, what is felt is just paraesthesia.